 Once you have your Luna Display, you’ll need to take the dongle and plug it into your primary Mac or PC.
 By primary, I mean the computer you’d like to attach the iMac to as a display.

 The Luna Display dongle must be plugged into a USB-C port that supports Thunderbolt or DisplayPort.
-All Mac USB-C ports support Thunderbolt or DisplayPort, but the same isn’t true for PCs where the situation is more confusing.
-On PC, you’ll want to plug into a USB-C port that has a Thunderbolt or DisplayPort icon.
+While most Mac USB-C ports offer this compatibility, there are exceptions with the M-series Mac Mini and Mac Studio.
+On these devices, only the USB-C ports on the back support Thunderbolt or DisplayPort, whereas the front ports do not.
+For PCs, the situation is less straightforward.
+To ensure compatibility on a PC, make sure to plug the dongle into a USB-C port labeled with a Thunderbolt or DisplayPort icon.
 See the chart below for examples.

 Supported USB-C ports